-1. From the RaidXpert2 Configuration Utility menu, go to Array Management > Delete Array to enter the Delete Array menu.
+From the RaidXpert2 Configuration Utility menu, go to Array Management > Delete Array to enter the Delete Array menu.
 The following screen appears:

-- When the Select Array: item is selected, press <Enter> to select the RAID array that you want to delete, and then press <Enter>. - 3.
-When the Delete Array item is selected, press <Enter>, toggle the Confirm item to On, then select YES to delete the RAID volume, or select NO to cancel.
+- 2. Toggle the array(s) that you want to delete to On. - When the Delete Array(s) item is selected, press <Enter>, toggle the Confirm item to On, then select YES to delete the RAID volume, or select NO to cancel.